 This is a fact I’ve learned to live with—especially when it comes to writing time.
 Whether it’s my cats getting into a fight, a fantasy football injury update, or even getting up for the bathroom, it’s all the same thing: distraction.
 It happens to the best of us.
 It happens to all of us.

-Doesn’t this situation sound kind of terrible?
-This is what you’re doing when you say you’re not going to get up or get distracted—you’re stifling you’re creativity without even knowing it.
+Doesn’t this hypothetical sound horrible?
+This is what we’re doing when we say we’re not getting up or getting distracted—we’re gluing ourselves to our chairs, and therefore stifling our creativity without even knowing it.

-Distractions are good for productivity because they give you some distance from your work.
-Which we all often need, because sometimes when you’ve been working on the same thing for too long, we get tired of it.
+Distractions boost creativity because they give us distance from our writing.
+We need that.
+When we work on the same project for too long, we eventually get tired of it.
 For writers, that’s especially bad because it’ll come through in our writing.
-If you’re bored by what you’re working on, why should anyone be excited by it?
+If we’re bored by our own work, why should anyone else be excited by it?

 Furthermore, when we step away from our writing, our unconscious mind works on it for us.
-That plot hole you just discovered might be filled by the time you come back, without you even consciously thinking about it.
-The mind is a powerful thing—especially when you give it a little rest.
+That plot hole we just discovered might be filled by the time we return, without us consciously thinking about it.
+The mind is a powerful thing—especially when given a little rest.

 But not too much rest, of course.
 Distractions must be used sparingly.
 Unless you’re a dedicated multitasker, it’s probably best not to listen to music while checking your Twitter feed while cooking dinner while also trying to write.
-Something bad is probably going to happen.
+Something bad is likely to happen.

-For us writers, sometimes it’s best to do one thing at a time, whether that’s writing or getting distracted.
-Concentrate on your work, but don’t be afraid to step away from it every once in a while.
+So for writers, distractions aren’t that bad.
+Let’s concentrate on our work, but let’s not be afraid to step away from it every once in a while.
 You’ll be amazed at the results.